Brain Injuries

 • Edema: This condition occurs when there is more fluid than normal inside the brain.
 Due to the fact that the brain is encased within the skull, there is no room for the tissues to expand, which also increases the ICP and can cause further damage to brain cells while limiting blood flow.

 • Hydrocephalus: More commonly known as “water on the brain,” this complication occurs when cerebrospinal fluid collects in the ventricles.
-This may not happen immediately, but often occurs within the first year after suffering a TBI.
+This may not happen immediately, but it often occurs within the first year after suffering a TBI.

 • Fever: Certain parts of the brain regulate the body’s temperature.
 When these areas of the brain are injured, a person may develop a high fever.
 This is most likely to occur during the first hours and days after the initial injury.